scottcheng/scottcheng.com-v1/source/_posts/2012-08-29-css-multi-transition-trick.markdown

 ```

-That is, make the bar move much slower when hovered than otherwise, i.e. much slower when growing than when dropping.
+Here I defined different transition properties on the different "states" (hover and non-hover) of the same element, and made the bar move much slower when hovered (growing) than otherwise (dropping).
 Also, different delays and timing functions are applied to the different states.

 I also used this multi-transition trick to create the trailing dots effect of [this experiment](/lab/grid/), where the dots fade in fast and fade out slowly.